-We identified five multivariable risk prediction models whose external validation studies (k=4) indicated, based on the c statistic, good or better discrimination.
-Three of the models (Models A, B, C) aimed to predict early-onset preeclampsia (requiring delivery) and two to predict preeclampsia occurring or requiring delivery after 34 weeks (Models D and E).
-The models predicting early preeclampsia included clinical indicators, serum markers, and the uterine artery pulsatility index as parameters upon which risk prediction was based, whereas models for predicting later preeclampsia did not include serum markers.
-Detection (i.e., sensitivities of the risk-based prediction models at a 90% specificity cut-point) was generally low (52 to 92%) with wide confidence intervals, and PPV was low (4 to 39%) for all of the models.
+We identified five multivariable risk prediction models whose external validation studies (k=4) indicated, based on the c-statistic, good or better discrimination.
+Three of the models (Models A, B, and C) aimed to predict early-onset preeclampsia (requiring delivery) and two to predict preeclampsia occurring or requiring delivery after 34 weeks (Models D and E).
+The models predicting early-onset preeclampsia included clinical indicators, serum markers, and the uterine artery pulsatility index as parameters on which risk prediction was based, whereas models for predicting later preeclampsia did not include serum markers.
+Detection (i.e., sensitivity of the risk-based prediction model at a 90% specificity cutpoint) was generally low (52% to 92%) with wide CIs, and PPV was low (4% to 39%) for all of the models.
 The relationship between the predicted probabilities and observed outcomes (calibration) was not reported, so we could not evaluate model performance with this important metric.
 There was no clear evidence of high performance or clinical benefits for any of the externally validated models.

-Seven articles reported on results for four external validation studies (for 16 models) (Table 4; Appendix B Figure 1; Appendix G). $^{98\text{-}101,116\text{-}118}$ Six models were developed for prediction of preeclampsia requiring delivery before 34 weeks of gestation, $^{120\text{-}125}$ one before 37 weeks' gestation, 126 seven after 34 weeks of gestation, $^{121,122,125,127\text{-}130}$ and two at any time.
-126,127 External validation of the five models in the Italian cohort 98 was for prediction of preeclampsia diagnosed after 34 weeks' gestation, regardless of delivery status.
-An additional eleven articles reported on the model development studies related to these external validations. $^{120\text{-}130}$ Each external validation study $^{98\text{-}101}$ had at least one model with c statistics indicating discrimination of 0.80 or higher, with a total of five models meeting this standard (Table 5).
-121,129 124,126 Models were labelled A through E for clarity of communication.
+Seven articles reported on results for four external validation studies (for 16 models) (Table 4; Appendix B Figure 1; Appendix G).^{98-101,116-118} Six models were developed for prediction of preeclampsia requiring delivery before 34 weeks' gestation, ^{121,122,124,127,128,130} one before 37 weeks' gestation, 120 seven after 34 weeks' gestation, ^{123-127,129,130} and two at any time.^{120,126} External validation of the five models in the Italian cohort98 was for prediction of preeclampsia diagnosed after 34 weeks' gestation, regardless of delivery status.
+An additional 11 articles reported on the model development studies related to these external validations.120-130 Each external validation study98-101 had at least one model with a c-statistic indicating discrimination of 0.80 or higher, with a total of five models meeting this standard (Table 5).^{120,122,123,127} Models were labeled A through E for clarity of communication.

-The external validation of models A through E was conducted using prospective cohort data collected in the United States by Oliveira and colleagues (n=2,962), 99 Australia by Park and colleagues (n=3,014), 100 Italy by Farina and colleagues (n=554), 98 and Norway by Skrastad and colleagues (n=541).
-The Farina and Park studies enrolled women with singleton pregnancies presenting for aneuploidy screening, the Oliveira study enrolled women with singleton pregnancies presenting for prenatal care in the first trimester, and the Skrastad study enrolled nulliparous women.
+The external validation of models A through E was conducted using prospective cohort data collected in the United States by Oliveira et al (n=2,962),99 in Australia by Park et al (n=3,014),100 in Italy by Farina et al (n=554),98 and in Norway by Skrastad et al (n=541).101 The Farina and Park studies enrolled women with singleton pregnancies presenting for aneuploidy screening, the Oliveira study enrolled women with singleton pregnancies presenting for prenatal care in the first trimester, and the Skrastad study enrolled nulliparous women.
 All of the cohorts were enrolled sometime between 2007 and 2012.